 ” you are mine” “we are a team” “we are beautiful together” “we are powerful together” “everything is us” “nothing else matters” “nothing else matter” “nothing else matters” ….

 I did not stop drinking four years ago because I was troubled by hangovers or weight gain.
-I was the classic high functioning alcoholic, still at the stage where no one knew but my kids and husband.
+I was what we think of as the classic high functioning alcoholic, still at the stage where no one knew but my kids and husband.
 I was fit, healthy and outwardly together.
-I was an admirably successful closet drunk.
+I was admirably successful.
+But I was also a closet drunk.

 The reason that I stopped drinking was that voice.